opensim-org/opensim-core/doc/APIGuide.md

 ###Socket {#socket}

-A [Socket](@subpage OpenSim::Socket) defines the dependency of a Component on another Component (the “connectee”).
+An @subpage OpenSim::Socket defines the dependency of a Component on another Component (the “connectee”).
 The type of the connectee must be specified type (e.g., Body, Joint).
 The dependency is specified by the connectee’s relative or full path name.
 A Socket automatically finds and connects to the dependency when connect() is called.
 The Socket provides the status of the connection (connected or not) and a reference to to the “connectee” when connected.
 All of a class’ Sockets are listed on the Doxygen page for that class.

 You can access a Component for the number of Sockets it has, as well as for their names:
 ~~~cpp